att-comdev/valet/README.rst

 See ``$ALLEGRO_PATH/requirements.txt`` for full prerequisites.

 - Ubuntu 12 LTS and OpenStack Kilo are required at a minimum.
+- Python 2.7.9 is recommended in order to avoid SSL issues present in earlier versions.
 - `Ostro`_ is the required and only supported placement engine at this time.
 - If VM-to-VM QoS is required, install QoSLite (`Tegu`_ ).
 - If VM-to-Volume QoS is required, install `IOArbiter`_ .